Serge-Paul/meerkat/README.md

 Meerkat provides a complete tool for product managers to manage the product life cycle.

-Meerkat include everything that a product manager needs to document, track, and share about his product with his team:
+Meerkat include everything that a product manager needs to document, track, and share about his product with his team such as:
 - product use cases
 - product requirements
 - product design and architecture